Unemployment in Nigeria is at its highest. Data published by Nigeria’s National Bureau of Statistics (NBS) puts the 2020 unemployment rate at

 In our pilot workshops that ran from March to May 2018, we found that people could learn a skill and use it to create something in about 2 - 3 hours.

-So how does all of this come together to allow people learn while addressing the issues of the current solutions?
+So how does all of this come together to allow people to learn while addressing the issues of the current solutions?
 How does it make learning more affordable, more accessible, engaging, sustainable and most of all easier?

 By leveraging communities, learning becomes social and bringing in the other aspects of mental models, microcontent and practice, we created a system we call the Growth and Innovation System.